 Players like Snapchat have been adopted ways to engage their users in their app with the use of Animated Avatars that Millenials and GenZs now think of as their virtual identities.

 These BitMojis were used by Steve Madden to promote a new line of Merchandise a couple of years back.
 Users could dress up their avatars with Steve Madden's designs.
 Ralph Lauren did the same and those designs are still available for use if you want to.

-Genies, on the other hand, have taken Avatars to another level and renamed them as our digital clone.
+Genies, on the other hand, have taken Avatars to another level and renamed them as our digital clones.
 People love their avatars Genies understanding this has developed their avatar app that creates life-like personalised avatars.
-In 2017 they genies could re-enact news.
+In 2017 the genies could re-enact news.
 In 2020 they are used as marketing tools by popular brands like Cheetos and GUCCI

 Bobble AI has also done a similar thing with Sunfeast Yippee Noodles.
 Sunfeast Yippee Noodles in Collaboration with Bobble AI Keyboards recently launched Stickers and GIFs packs that users can share with ease.
 The best thing about a Keyboard App providing this kind of marketing is that these stickers are available to share on any platform of the users choice.
 From the family friends platforms like WhatsApp to the millennial hub that is Snapchat.

 Players like Bobble AI have made it possible for brands to reach users even on texting platforms like WhatsApp.
-The best thing is brands do not have to put any additional efforts into these kinds of campaigns.
+The best thing is brands do not have to put any additional effort into these kinds of campaigns.

 From Snacks to Fashions and from startups to celebrities conversation media is the new marketing platform for everyone who needs to reach their audience without being intrusive.
 So brands need to decide whether they want another broadcast channel like social media that is losing its touch or a personal connection with their users.